anisha0612/Cats-inc/README.md

 This is a React.js web app using APIs to fetch data to render a card for each cat with name and email.
 A search box is used to get all the cats with the name entered.

+Libraries and Frameworks used : React.js, Material UI for React

 ![](cats.gif)

 Before running the project run :